How 5 Leading Pizza Brands Got Their Names

 The Hungry Howie’s website lists its blonde-haired mascot as one of four famous Howies, including Howie Mandel, Howie Long and Howie Dorough of Backstreet Boys fame.

-Steve Jackson, Hungry Howie’s CEO and a former delivery driver, bestowed the nickname “Howie” on founder Jim Hearn when they were growing up.
+Back when I was a delivery driver, I bestowed the nickname “Howie” on our company founder Jim Hearn.
 Why?
-Jackson compared Hearn to Howard Hughes, because, to Jackson, Hearn was a rich, successful man—just like Hughes.
-When Hearn opened his first pizzeria location in Taylor, Michigan, in 1973, Jackson suggested using the fun nickname, and Hungry Howie’s was born in 1973!
+I compared Hearn to Howard Hughes, because, to me, Hearn was a rich, successful man—just like Hughes.
+When Hearn opened his first pizzeria location in Taylor, Michigan, in 1973, I suggested using the fun nickname, and Hungry Howie’s was born in 1973!

 Seek Creativity From Employees